All About Innova, Our Teachers, & Our Classes

 qi gong foundations: energy, breath, & balance

-In The Art of Becoming, members will cultivate confidence in their unique creative voice while exploring projects that connect art to self-discovery.
+In Studio Art for the Soul, members will cultivate confidence in their unique creative voice while exploring projects that connect art to self-discovery.
 Working with media such as drawing, painting, collage, and mixed media, participants will take on both guided and open-ended projects designed to spark curiosity and personal growth.

 Projects may include: